almet/notmyidea/content/pages/about.rst

 ----

-I'm an software developer reconverted to brewing, with interests ranging from software development to ecology, education, agriculture and *do it yourself*.
+I'm an ex-software developer `reconverted to brewing <http://www.vieuxsinge.com>`_, with interests ranging from software development to ecology, education, agriculture and *do it yourself*.

 I was previously working at `Mozilla <http://mozilla.org>`_ on the *Services*